signature-opensource/CK-DeviceModel/CK.DeviceModel/Command/README.md

                         BaseDeviceCommand command,
                         CancellationToken token = default );
 ```
+These methods throw an `ArgumentException` if the command is null or if its `CheckValidity` method returns `false`:
+command validity MUST be checked before sending it.

-These methods return `false` if the device is destroyed and cannot receive commands anymore.
-They throw an `ArgumentException`
+These methods return `false` if the device is destroyed and cannot receive commands anymore: the command completion has been
-if the command is null or if its `CheckValidity` method returns `false`: command validity MUST be checked before sending it.
+called with an `UnavailableDeviceException` (that, depending on the command, may have been transformed into a canceled or successful
+command task's result - see below).

 #### Safe vs. Unsafe